SoumiDas/SoumiDas.github.io/README.md

 ## Teachings

 I am teaching a seminar course on **Efficient Training of Large Language Models : From Basics to Fine-tuning** at MPI-SWS and University of Saarland for the Winter Semester of 2025-2026.
+The detailed lectures, assignments, reading lists can be found [here](https://gitlab.mpi-sws.org/ns/efficient-training-of-llms).

 | Topic | Slides |
 | ----- | ------ |